dalealleshouse/software-simplicity/README.md

     overcomplicate simple code
 - Simplicity is more of a philosophical concept

+"complexity is the most serious inherent difficult, but not all complexity is inevitable" - Fred Brooks

+> Exercise 1:
+>
+> Illustrate why demonstration is important with the Instructor led "following
+> instructions" exercise

 > Key Concept:
 >
 > What is simple to one may be complex to another.
 The subjective nature of the
 > topic often leads to attitudes resembling gnosticism.
-Simplicity is the result
-> of deliberate and vigilant effort.

 ## Recognizing Complexity